[All information correct at the time of writing. For the most up-to-date information on travel to the USA, please visit our Help Centre.]

 At the Airport

 Some airlines allow you to upload all your documents in advance of your trip, so you can check-in online and avoid any potentially lengthy queues at the airport.
-As mentioned, I flew with British Airways who, along with American Airlines, have partnered with the VeriFLY app, where you can upload your negative test, attestation form, and proof of vaccination.
+As mentioned, I flew with British Airways who, along with American Airlines, have partnered with the VeriFLY app, where you can upload any relevant documentation, including your NHS COVID Pass.
 Upon doing so, you receive a pre-authorisation which also gets sent to the airline.
 I did just this, and it was a breeze.
 I checked in online and was told my documents may need to be checked before security, so I printed off everything – from testing to proof of vaccination – just in case.
 However, I needn’t have worried: I simply showed the app to staff at the airport and was able to proceed.

 VeriFLY signage at Heathrow Terminal 5 - (image: Alexandra Cronin)

 If you’d rather check-in at the airport, I highly recommend arriving at least three hours before your flight.
 Thankfully there wasn’t much of a queue when I reached Heathrow, but I’d arrived with plenty of time to spare in case my documents required any further scrutiny.